KBDizzee/KTMVTour/docs/daily-log.md

   ![alt text](./images-for-log/image4.png)

-- Ok right, damn when doing testing even if I put a pic of my face it's still guessing between the two landmarks, boudha-stupa & dharahara.
+- Ok right, damn when doing testing even if I put a pic of my face it's still guessing between the two landmarks.
 - I need to get the accuracy on this thing up. faaaaking hell yeah i gotta get like 700 images each for 2 landmarks & they have to be realistic.
-- Ok im only doing this project for 2 landmarks boudha-stupa & dharahara, and i need to add a class called no-landmark & add maybe like 2k images
+- Ok im only doing this project for 2 landmarks, and i need to add a class called no-landmark & add maybe like 2k images
 - of just random shit so model can differentiate between landmark and other bullshit.

 ## 1 Oct 25

-- got to 200 images for boudha-stupa for now
+- got to 200 images for landmark a for now
 - removed ICrawler scripts + photos

 ## 2 Oct 25